microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/overview.md

 ## Who should use it?

-The Microsoft Graph Toolkit is great for developers of all experience levels looking to develop a web application, Microsoft Teams tab, or SharePoint web part that connects to and accesses data from Microsoft Graph.
+The Microsoft Graph Toolkit is great for developers of all experience levels looking to develop an app that connects to and accesses data from Microsoft Graph, such as a:
+- Web app
+- Microsoft Teams tab
+- Progressive Web app (PWA)
+- Electron app
+- SharePoint web part

 ## Where can I use it?